Insomnia Treatment in Denver, CO

 Difficulty falling asleep

-Waking up throughout the night
+Waking frequently throughout the night

 Racing thoughts at bedtime